Blog posts

 chocolate in colombia

-It is important to note, that some of the steps to process cocoa are more expensive and time consuming than coffee.
-This is part of the reason that cocoa is so expensive and why export agencies may want to consider exporting cocoa paste, versus cocoa beans, because the de-husking labor is much cheaper in Colombia.
+It’s important to note that some cocoa processing steps are more expensive and time-consuming than those for coffee.
+This contributes to the high cost of cocoa.
+Export agencies may want to consider exporting cocoa paste rather than whole cocoa beans, as the de-husking labor is significantly more affordable in Colombia.

 Cocoa in the Colombian Coffee Axis

-With the recent drops in coffee prices, many farmers are looking towards cocoa and/or avocados as a replacement for their coffee.
-Entire farm regions have been transformed by the emergence of these two crops as a greater economic potential.
+With recent drops in coffee prices, many farmers are turning to cocoa and avocados as potential replacements for coffee.
+These two crops have emerged as viable economic alternatives, transforming entire farming regions.

-In the Colombian Coffee Axis, the main areas for growing cacao are in and around Pereira, Armenia, and Cartago.
-The north of Caldas is mostly too high altitude, or too cold to cultivate cocoa except in small hot-weather low altitude pockets between mountains. ‘
+In the Colombian Coffee Axis, the primary areas for cacao cultivation are near Pereira, Armenia, and Cartago.
+The northern part of Caldas is generally too high in altitude or too cold to grow cocoa, except for a few low-altitude pockets between mountains with warmer temperatures.

 Cocoa Farm Tour at “La Tulia” in Viterbo, Caldas